 Movati Athletic Inc. may terminate your employment without cause at any time during the term of your employment upon providing you with notice or pay in lieu of notice, and severance, if applicable, pursuant to the Employment Standards Act, 2000 and subject to the continuation of your group benefits coverage, if applicable, for the minimum period required by the Employment Standards Act, 2000 as amended from time to time.

 The motion judge noted that the wording did not contain any explanation or warning.
 She noted that if the termination provision had contained words such as “upon termination, severance, if applicable will be paid only pursuant to the ESA… only for the minimum period required by the ESA”, that language would have clearly rebutted the presumption of reasonable notice at common law.
+Ms. Bergeron was awarded 5 weeks’ notice, her bonus for 2016, her prorated bonus for 2017 and damages for the lost employment benefits.

 The employer appealed the motion judge’s decision to the Divisional Court.
 Interestingly, the parties agreed that the termination clause is enforceable as it meets the minimum requirements set out in the ESA.
 The motion judge acknowledged that employers can rebut the presumption of reasonable notice by clearly agreeing to a different notice period provided that agreement complies with the minimum requirements set out in the ESA.
 However, the problem with the termination clause, according to the motion judge, was that it did not clearly rebut the presumption of reasonable notice.